A wooden gavel resting on a dark surface — representing legal proceedings and discovery

 What Overstand Actually Does

-Overstand builds a unified data foundation — pulling together every source of communication and documentation into a single, queryable environment.
+Overstand builds a unified data foundation — pulling together every source of communication and documentation into a single, queryable environment with a modern eDiscovery software.
 Not just keyword search.
-Actual reasoning across the full body of evidence.
+Actual reasoning across the full body of textual evidence.

 In a discovery context, that means: